Seagate/cortx-k8s/README.md

          external_secret: my-ssl-cert
    ```

-When you deploy CORTX, it will now use the SSL certificate from the Secret `my-ssl-cert` instead of the efault self-signed SSL certificate.
+When you deploy CORTX, it will now use the SSL certificate from the Secret `my-ssl-cert` instead of the default self-signed SSL certificate.

 ## Troubleshooting